Over 7,200 mid-career local job seekers placed into attachments since 2020: Tan See Leng

 The percentage of resident workers in such roles rose from 52.7 per cent to 62.1 per cent from 2011 to last year, while their share for non-PMET jobs declined.

-He was responding to Leader of the Opposition Pritam Singh's questions about whether the Manpower Ministry is looking into new strategies to encourage younger Singaporeans to take up trade jobs such as licensed electricians and plumbers, and if a larger Singapore core can be built up in such jobs in the short- to medium-term.
+He was responding to Leader of the Opposition Pritam Singh's questions about whether the Manpower Ministry is looking into new strategies to encourage younger Singaporeans to take up trade jobs such as licensed electricians and plumbers, and if a larger Singapore core can be built up in such jobs in the short to medium term.

 Dr Tan said it is not realistic to aim to grow the Singapore core in every occupation, even as the Government works with industry and tripartite partners to create a wide range of job opportunities and prepare workers for jobs in demand.